pdfix/action-pdf-accessibility-paddle-docker/README.md

                         Threshold for aside text.
 Value between 0.0 and 1.0.
 Default is 0.5.
 ```

-For example we want to autotag file `/home/pdfs_in/document.pdf` and output should go to `/home/pdfs_out/tagged.pdf` using zoom `3.0`.

-To run the Docker container, you should map directories containing PDF documents to the container (using the `-v` parameter) and pass the paths to the input/output PDF documents inside the running container.
+To run the Docker container, map directories containing PDF documents to the container (using the `-v` parameter) and pass the paths to the input/output PDF documents inside the running container.

 Example:
+To create a command for autotagging the file `/home/pdfs_in/document.pdf` and output to `/home/pdfs_out/tagged.pdf`, using a zoom level of `3.0`, with formula processing disabled and an increased threshold for text detection:

+Arguments:
-- Your input PDF document is: `/home/pdfs_in/document.pdf`
+- Input PDF document is: `/home/pdfs_in/document.pdf`
-- Your output PDF document is: `/home/pdfs_out/tagged.pdf`
+- Output PDF document is: `/home/pdfs_out/tagged.pdf`
-- Your zoom level is: `3.0`
+- Zoom level is: `3.0` (three times the original)
-- You want to skip formula processing
+- Formula processing: `off`
-- Threshold for text should be 60%
+- The threshold for text detection: `60%`

-The command will look like:
+Result:

 ```bash
 docker run --rm -v /home/pdfs_in:/data_in -v /home/pdfs_out:/data_out pdfix/pdf-accessibility-paddle:latest tag --name $LICENSE_NAME --key $LICENSE_KEY -i /data_in/document.pdf -o /data_out/tagged.pdf --zoom 3.0 --process_formula False --threshold_text 0.6
 ```

-Explanations:
+Explanation:
-- you need to map directories into the container like `-v /home/pdfs_in:/data_in`
+- Map local directories to the container using `-v` option: `-v /home/pdfs_in:/data_in`
-- you will use these if you have PDFix license: `--name ${LICENSE_NAME} --key ${LICENSE_KEY}`

 These arguments are for an account-based PDFix license.
 ```bash